Gongjie663746/CS247Project/README.md

 Model training:
 1. Run `LightGCN.ipynb` to run the baseline model.
 2. Run `LightGCN_with_text_embed_init.ipynb` to run the model with text_embedding initialization.
+3. Run `LightGCN_with_clustering.ipynb` to run the model with clustering data.

+To change directory of training and testing data, go to `dataloader.py` block to change the directories.